-NEW ORLEANS – There was some movement within the top-10 of the newest NCAA Division I Women’s Indoor Track & Field National Rating Index, released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Monday, as teams gear up for a big weekend of Conference Championships.
+NEW ORLEANS – While the majority of teams rested this weekend with their upcoming conference meets, others that took to the track shuffled the order of the newest 2021 NCAA Division I Women’s Indoor Track & Field National TFRI, released Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NCAA Division I — Women's Indoor Track & Field